 Seed Hamster Diets

 It is important to pick a loose seed mix diet that contains a variety of foods such as grains and dried vegetables along with some seeds.
 Some loose seed mixed foods also contain a balanced pellet food as part of the mix (which is ideal).
-As mentioned previously, the biggest problem with loose seed mixes is that hamsters can pick and choose their favorite items in the mixture which could result in a dietary imbalance.
-Therefore, when feeding a loose seed mix, make sure your hamster empties the food bowl before adding more to it to make sure your hamster does not just eat his or her favorite things (but don't allow your hamster to starve if they refuse to eat what they are supposed to).
+When feeding a loose seed mix, make sure your hamster empties the food bowl before adding more, not allowing your hamster to eat only its favorite things.

 Fresh Foods and Treats for Hamsters